MaVeN-13TTN/devops-roadmap/README.md

 A modern, interactive web application to track your progress in learning DevOps skills and technologies.
 Built with pure vanilla JavaScript, HTML, and CSS - no frameworks, no dependencies.
 Features a beautiful glassmorphism design and smooth animations, all achieved with native web technologies.

-This project serves as a visual progress tracker for the comprehensive DevOps roadmap available at [DevOps-Roadmap](https://github.com/milanm/DevOps-Roadmap/tree/master).
-It helps you track your learning journey through the topics and resources outlined in the original repository.
+This project serves as a visual progress tracker for the comprehensive DevOps roadmap available at [DevOps-Roadmap](https://github.com/milanm/DevOps-Roadmap/tree/master) and [DevOps Learning Path](https://github.com/MaVeN-13TTN/devops-roadmap).
+It helps you track your learning journey through the topics and resources outlined in these curated repositories.

 ## Tech Stack